 Understanding Parsons Application Paths

 Parsons School of Design is part of The New School (which also includes Eugene Lang College, Mannes School of Music, and others).
 The New School accepts applications through Common App and its own application system.
-Both paths require: Common App or direct application core materials, Parsons Challenge (the specific portfolio assignment), 15-20 work portfolio through SlideRoom, personal statement, recommendations, and transcripts.
-The Parsons Challenge is a specific assignment all applicants complete — separate from portfolio, it tests creative thinking through a prompt released each cycle.
+Both paths require: Common App or direct application core materials, Parsons’ required essays (the specific portfolio assignment), 15-20 work portfolio through SlideRoom, personal statement, recommendations, and transcripts.
+Parsons’ required essays are a specific assignment all applicants complete — separate from portfolio, it tests creative thinking through a prompt released each cycle.
 Both Common App and direct applicants complete the same Challenge.
 Korean students applying only to Parsons might save time using direct application; students applying to multiple schools benefit from Common App efficiency.
 Admission decisions are identical regardless of application path.

 Korean students should approach this topic strategically — understanding both what US admissions officers actually evaluate and how typical Korean application patterns succeed or fail relative to those evaluations.